pnp/powershell/documentation/Get-PnPAzureADGroupOwner.md

 ## PARAMETERS

 ### -Identity
-The Identity of the Azure Active Directory group.
+The identity of the Azure Active Directory group.

 ```yaml
 Type: AzureADGroupPipeBind